coastwatch-training/CoastWatch-Workshops/courses/longislandsound25.md

 ### Tier I: Creating Images
 Learn to use tools to create images and maps of ocean or coastal features in your area of interest.
-Tools taught: CoastWatch Portal, ArcGIS, ERDDAP visualization server, and more.
+Tools taught: CoastWatch Data Portal, ArcGIS, ERDDAP visualization server, and more.

 ### Tier II: Analyzing Data for Your Study or Region
 Work more analytically with oceanographic satellite data.